asuleman-cyber/Security-Incident-Response/README.md

 **Incident Summary**

 On May 13, 2023, at 17:22:15 UTC, Azure Sentinel detected a potential privilege escalation incident related to Azure Key Vault credential retrieval or update.
-User was involved in multiple instances of accessing critical credentials and was also connected to other incidents involving excessive password resets and global admin role assignments.
+User "Adam Suleman" was involved in multiple instances of accessing critical credentials and was also connected to other incidents involving excessive password resets and global admin role assignments.

 **Impact Assessment**